danilo-paula/PotentialMethods_GRARED_python/README.md

 The input files should follow the models available here.
 Any questions or suggestions, please contact: danilo_p@usp.br, with the following subject: GRARED-USER.

 Developer Recommendations:
 For a better understanding of how the elements are positioned on the screen, please use the "GUI.xlsx Planning" worksheet as a guide.
-Any error that can be corrected or improvement that can be implemented, found in this last file or any other, please give a fork in the project, or send criticisms and suggestions to: danilo_p@usp.br, with the following subject: GRARED- DEV.
+Any error that can be corrected or improvement that can be implemented, found in this last file or any other, please give a fork in the project, or send criticisms and suggestions to: danilo_p@usp.br, with the following subject: GRARED-DEV.

-All code and files of this git can be freely used, modified and distributed under the terms of the GNU General Public License - 3.0 (more details on the GPL-3.0 can be seen in the LICENSE file that accompanies this git or at https: //www.gnu.org/licenses/gpl-3.0.en.html).
+All code and files of this git can be freely used, modified and distributed under the terms of the GNU General Public License - 3.0 (more details on the GPL-3.0 can be seen in the LICENSE file that accompanies this git or at https://www.gnu.org/licenses/gpl-3.0.en.html).

 Copyright (C) 2017, Danilo de Paula, Litosphere Geophysics Research Group, Institute of Astronomy, Geophysics and Atmospheric Sciences, University of São Paulo.